 \subsubsection{Selmer groups}

-Another example of can be constructed from Selmer groups of elliptic curves over number fields.
+Another example can be constructed based on Selmer groups of elliptic curves over number fields.
 Let $E/K$ be an elliptic curve defined over a number field $K$.
 For $m\in \NN$, the $m$-Selmer group of $E/K$ is defined as

 An equivalent definition can be found in \cite{Silverman2009}*{Chapter X.4}.